 Exam and Renewal Eligibility Outside the U.S.

-Eligible clinical practice hours for exam and renewal are those completed in U.S.-based facilities or in facilities determined to be comparable to the U.S. standard of acute/critical care nursing practice, as evidenced by Magnet Status or Joint Commission International accreditation.
+Eligible practice hours for exam and renewal are those completed in U.S.-based facilities or in facilities determined to be comparable to the U.S. standard of acute/critical care nursing practice, as evidenced by Magnet Status or Joint Commission International accreditation.